Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/renew-certificates.md

 {% navtab Konnect API %}

-You can generate a certificate locally and use the [pin data plane client certificate](https://developer.konghq.com/spec/3c38bff8-3b7b-4323-8e2e-690d35ef97e0/16adcd15-493a-49b2-ad53-8c73891e29bf#/DP%20Certificates/post-dp-client-certificates) endpoint to add it to Konnect
+You can generate a certificate locally and use the [pin data plane client certificate](https://developer.konghq.com/spec/3c38bff8-3b7b-4323-8e2e-690d35ef97e0/16adcd15-493a-49b2-ad53-8c73891e29bf#/DP%20Certificates/post-dp-client-certificates) endpoint to add it to Konnect.

 1. Generate a new certificate and key: